-Names of Nominees Principal Occupation (1) Service as Director Age Class I (Term Expires 2009) Henry B. Tippie Chairman of the Board; Chairman of the Board and Chief Executive Officer, Tippie Services, Inc.; Chairman of the Board, Dover Downs Gaming & Entertainment, Inc. 1996 to date 82 R. Randall Rollins Chairman of the Board, Rollins, Inc.; Chairman of the Board, RPC, Inc.; Chairman of the Board, Marine Products Corporation 1996 to date 77 Patrick J. Bagley Retired-Former Senior Vice President-Finance and Chief Financial Officer 1996 to date 61 Names of Directors Whose Terms Have Not Expired Class II (Term Expires 2010) John W. Rollins, Jr. Retired-Former President, Chief Executive Officer and Director, Rollins Truck Leasing Corp.
-1996 to date 66 Eugene W. Weaver Retired-Former Senior Vice President-Administration 1971 to date 76 Class III (Term Expires 2011) Denis McGlynn President and Chief Executive Officer; President, Chief Executive Officer and Director, Dover Downs Gaming & Entertainment, Inc. 1979 to date 63 Jeffrey W. Rollins Principal, J.W.
-Rollins & Associates, LLC 1993 to date 44 Kenneth K. Chalmers Retired-Former Executive Vice President of Bank of America 2002 to date 79
+Names of Nominees Principal Occupation (1) Service as Director Age Class II (Term Expires 2010) John W. Rollins, Jr. Retired-Former President, Chief Executive Officer and Director, Rollins Truck Leasing Corp.
+1996 to date 67 Eugene W. Weaver Retired-Former Senior Vice President-Administration 1971 to date 77 Names of Directors Whose Terms Have Not Expired Class III (Term Expires 2011) • 4050 - 1 Denis McGlynn President and Chief Executive Officer; President, Chief Executive Officer and Director, Dover Downs Gaming & Entertainment, Inc. 1979 to date 64 Jeffrey W. Rollins Principal, J.W.
+Rollins & Associates, LLC 1993 to date 45 Kenneth K. Chalmers Retired-Former Executive Vice President of Bank of America 2002 to date 80 Class I (Term Expires 2012) Henry B. Tippie Chairman of the Board; Chairman of the Board and Chief Executive Officer, Tippie Services, Inc.; Chairman of the Board, Dover Downs Gaming & Entertainment, Inc. 1996 to date 83 R. Randall Rollins Chairman of the Board, Rollins, Inc.; Chairman of the Board, RPC, Inc.; Chairman of the Board, Marine Products Corporation 1996 to date 78 Patrick J. Bagley Retired-Former Senior Vice President-Finance and Chief Financial Officer 1996 to date 62

 (1) Except as noted, the nominees and other Directors have held one or more of the positions of responsibility set out in the above column (but not necessarily their present titles) for more than five years.
 In addition to the directorships listed in the above column, the following Directors also serve on the Board of Directors of the following companies: Henry B. Tippie serves on the Boards of Rollins, Inc., RPC, Inc. and Marine Products Corporation.
 R. Randall Rollins, Patrick J. Bagley, Kenneth K. Chalmers, John W. Rollins, Jr., and Jeffrey W. Rollins serve on the board of directors of Dover Downs Gaming & Entertainment, Inc. Dover Downs Gaming & Entertainment, Inc. was spun-off from the Company on April 1, 2002 and is in the gaming and entertainment business.
 Jeffrey W. Rollins founded J.W.
-Rollins & Associates,

-LLC in 2007, a firm that makes direct investments in businesses, and is a co-founder of Market Grove Partners, a firm that provides management and financial services.
+Rollins & Associates, LLC in 2007, a firm that makes direct investments in businesses.
+Prior to 2005, R. Randall Rollins served as a director of SunTrust Banks,

+Inc. Prior to 2007, Eugene Weaver served as a director of WSFS Financial Corp.
+Prior to 2009, Jeffrey Rollins served as a director of Delaware Sterling Bank.
 Rollins Truck Leasing Corp. was merged into a subsidiary of Penske Truck Leasing Co., L.P. in 2001 and was engaged in the business of truck leasing.
 Rollins, Inc. is a consumer services company engaged in residential and commercial termite and pest control.
 RPC, Inc. is engaged in oil and gas field services.
 Marine Products Corporation is engaged in boat manufacturing.
-Bank of America is a financial institution.
+Bank of America, SunTrust Banks, Inc., WSFS Financial Corp. and Delaware Sterling Bank are financial institutions.
 Tippie Services, Inc. provides management services.

-Michele M. Rollins is the widow of John W. Rollins and stepmother of John W. Rollins, Jr. and Jeffrey W. Rollins, Jr. and Jeffrey W. Rollins are brothers.
+John W. Rollins, Jr. and Jeffrey W. Rollins are brothers.
 Gary W. Rollins and R. Randall Rollins are brothers, and they are cousins of John W. Rollins, Jr. and Jeffrey W. Rollins.